 The equation used for evaluating realistic sample sizes is:

 n = [(za / 2) 2 (SL) 2)] / E 2

 where n is the sample size, za is a commonly used confidence interval of 1.96 which corresponds to a confidence level of 95%, SL is the planning value or desired standard deviation, and E is the margin of error.

-These equations have been incorporated into spreadsheet format for efficient calculation, and for tracking of all family lines.
+These equations have been incorporated into spreadsheet format for efficient calculation, and for tracking of all family lines as hives are created and assessed.
 In the interest of facilitating more collaborative and efficient selection among beekeepers we are currently exploring the possibility of creating a simplified tool to allow calculation of the above values without needing knowledge of statistics.

 Cost Production Analysis vs. Mating Scheme

 The other major item being tracked is the time and effort necessary to complete various tasks in the different queen production/mating scenarios: instrumental insemination vs. open (natural) mating.
 A spreadsheet with a breakdown of tasks within each of these scenarios is being developed to assign the time necessary to complete them so they can be summed and compared.
 It’s also important to compare perceived rates of success to the effort required for each scenario along with the pro’s and con’s involved with each method and family of honey bee produced.

 In general, not accounting for management difficulties due to prevalence of aggressive colonies, and assuming all other tasks remain equal, the major differences between mating regimes in terms of the number of necessary trips per queen produced, and time a specific amount of equipment is occupied is: